 Then, shortly after midnight, they were spotted leaving the cellar of No. 640 Broadway.
 The detectives closed in.
 Speaking in language straight from a gangster movie, one of the suspects growled "We're on our way to a coffee pot, and all of a sudden you guys shove pistols in our faces."

-Near the Crosby Street entrance the detectives found 53 bolts of expansive gabardine cloth belonging to Downing Town Sportswear.
+Near the Crosby Street entrance the detectives found 53 bolts of expensive gabardine cloth belonging to Downing Town Sportswear.
 Using forensics surprising for the day, a detective noted that the crystal was missing from the wristwatch of one of the suspects.
 It was found inside the crime scene.
 And footprints on the wrapping paper of the fabrics was matched to the shoes of three of the burglars.

 By now the blocks of Broadway just above Houston Street were becoming shoddy.
 Firms like National leased space in No. 640 Broadway in 1950.
 That year it advertised in Popular Mechanics "Sell dress fabrics to friends, neighbors.
 Stylish, beautiful materials.
 Year round profits.
 No experience needed."